Social Animals – the effects of social media on the safari industry

 One of my most enduring and longest-standing friendships began with a disagreement.
 At its core, it was a disagreement between two passionate naturalists about what responsible “consumption” of wildlife looked like.
 I viewed encroaching on a wild animal as an aggressive, uninvited and unnecessary consumption of resources – of a sense of safety compromised, a feeling of calm stolen.
 When we met, Gavin and I were both guides at Londolozi Private Game Reserve.
 Gavin was, to be frank, a much better guide than I was.
 To be less deferential, he had a different style of guiding (that is what he would say).
 His knowledge was exceptional, his wit was quick, he took incredible photos and his guests always adored him – so much so that he is now married to one of them!

 I, on the other hand, delivered a different safari experience and have not married a guest.
-I thrived on what I dubbed the “slow safari”, often quoting Prince Charles’s assertion that “one preferred to paint than photograph as that process required one to really look at the subject”.
+I thrived on what I dubbed the “slow safari”, often quoting then Prince, now King Charles’s assertion that “one preferred to paint rather than photograph as that process required one to really look at the subject”.
 In reality, this approach to some extent masked my inability with a camera (to be fair, I never had one to be useless with), but equally, it did afford me the opportunity to sit quietly and observe.
 I encouraged the guests on my vehicle to do the same.

 The disagreement between Gavin and myself centred on the notion of “getting that perfect shot” and to what extent guides should push the envelope.
 In the late 90s and early 2000s, we had industry “envelope pusher” John Varty leaping into sightings wielding both camera and Bowie knife with equally gay abandon.
 Suffice it to say the “slow safari” was not a universal approach.